Improve Plumbing in Aurora and Newmarket Homes with Water Softeners

 When you live in York Region, hard water is a reality that needs to be taken into account.
 Considering the 17 grains per gallon (gpg) of water in Aurora and the 10.5 gpg in Newmarket, the water in both towns are considered hard water.
 With that level of hardness, you’ll need to take some special measures to soften the water entering your home.

-Why the need for water softening?
+Why the need for water softeners?
 Hard water can affect a lot of aspects in your life negatively.
 For example, your clothing would have a shorter lifespan, as Wisegeek points out: